Make Your Comment Count

 Steve McBurnett

 The Bureau of Land Management (BLM) is required to offer public comment periods on public lands planning developed through environmental assessments (EA) or environmental impact statements (EIS).
 The first step, “scoping,” is an opportunity to help shape the development of a “draft” plan.
 In the next phase, the public may comment on management alternatives presented in the draft plan.
-You don’t need to be an expert to offer input at either phase – just informed.
+You don’t need to be an expert to offer input at either phase – just be informed.

 Information about a given planning process and directions on submitting comments can be found on the BLM’s ePlanning website: https://eplanning.blm.gov